Regentatlantic Capital LLC Purchases 1,261 Shares of Analog Devices, Inc. (NASDAQ:ADI)

 Regentatlantic Capital LLC grew its position in Analog Devices, Inc. (NASDAQ:ADI – Get Rating) by 11.7% in the fourth quarter, according to its most recent filing with the SEC.
 The fund owned 12,000 shares of the semiconductor company’s stock after acquiring an additional 1,261 shares during the period.
 Regentatlantic Capital LLC’s holdings in Analog Devices were worth $2,109,000 as of its most recent filing with the SEC.

-In other Analog Devices news, Director Tunc Doluca sold 4,700 shares of Analog Devices stock in a transaction dated Tuesday, March 1st.
-The stock was sold at an average price of $159.76, for a total transaction of $750,872.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.47% of the stock is currently owned by insiders.
+In other Analog Devices news, Director Tunc Doluca sold 4,700 shares of Analog Devices stock in a transaction that occurred on Tuesday, February 1st.
+The shares were sold at an average price of $164.10, for a total transaction of $771,270.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.47% of the stock is owned by company insiders.

-Analog Devices (NASDAQ:ADI – Get Rating) last issued its earnings results on Wednesday, February 16th.
-The semiconductor company reported $1.94 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.79 by $0.15.
-The company had revenue of $2.68 billion during the quarter, compared to the consensus estimate of $2.61 billion.
+Analog Devices (NASDAQ:ADI – Get Rating) last released its quarterly earnings results on Wednesday, February 16th.
+The semiconductor company reported $1.94 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.79 by $0.15.
+The business had revenue of $2.68 billion during the quarter, compared to the consensus estimate of $2.61 billion.
 Analog Devices had a return on equity of 12.35% and a net margin of 15.18%.
-The firm’s revenue for the quarter was up 72.2% compared to the same quarter last year.
-During the same period last year, the business posted $1.44 EPS.
-Equities analysts predict that Analog Devices, Inc. will post 8.32 EPS for the current fiscal year.
+The company’s quarterly revenue was up 72.2% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $1.44 EPS.
+On average, analysts anticipate that Analog Devices, Inc. will post 8.32 EPS for the current fiscal year.

 ADI has been the subject of several analyst reports.
-The Goldman Sachs Group lowered their target price on Analog Devices from $207.00 to $183.00 and set a “buy” rating for the company in a research report on Monday.
-Citigroup lowered their target price on Analog Devices from $216.00 to $192.00 and set a “buy” rating for the company in a research report on Thursday, February 17th.
-Deutsche Bank Aktiengesellschaft lowered their target price on Analog Devices from $200.00 to $185.00 and set a “hold” rating for the company in a research report on Thursday, February 17th.
 UBS Group raised their target price on Analog Devices from $220.00 to $225.00 and gave the stock a “buy” rating in a research report on Thursday, February 17th.
-Finally, Daiwa Capital Markets decreased their price target on Analog Devices from $217.00 to $200.00 and set a “buy” rating for the company in a report on Thursday, February 17th.
+Zacks Investment Research upgraded Analog Devices from a “hold” rating to a “buy” rating and set a $181.00 price target for the company in a report on Friday, December 17th.
+Morgan Stanley increased their price target on Analog Devices from $194.00 to $196.00 and gave the stock an “equal weight” rating in a report on Thursday, February 17th.
+The Goldman Sachs Group decreased their price target on Analog Devices from $207.00 to $183.00 and set a “buy” rating for the company in a report on Monday.
+Finally, Citigroup decreased their price target on Analog Devices from $216.00 to $192.00 and set a “buy” rating for the company in a report on Thursday, February 17th.
 Three analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
 According to MarketBeat, Analog Devices currently has a consensus rating of “Buy” and a consensus price target of $199.76.

 Analog Devices Profile (Get Rating)